elninotech/uppload/README.md

 ### Internationalization

-Uppload comes with English (US) support built-in.
+Uppload comes with i18n support built-in.
+We have over 100 languages, but most of them are machine translated.
 You can overwrite all string by supplying a `i18n` property during initialization.
-The template is available [here](https://github.com/elninotech/uppload/blob/master/modules/i18n.js).
+The template is available [here](https://github.com/elninotech/uppload/blob/master/modules/i18n/es.js).

 ### Wrappers